-It’s perhaps a little surprising that Bill Gautreaux, the president of a liquids and crude business unit in Kansas City, and a founder of leading energy firm Inergy, studied history and philosophy at the University of Science and Arts of Oklahoma, which he attended on a tennis scholarship.
+It’s perhaps a little surprising that Bill Gautreaux, formerly the president of a liquids and crude business unit in Kansas City, and a founder of leading energy firm Inergy, studied history and philosophy at the University of Science and Arts of Oklahoma, which he attended on a tennis scholarship.
 After graduation, Gautreaux bartended and taught tennis on the side, finally getting a part-time telemarketing job at the propane supplier company Ferrellgas, where he met his current Inergy partner.
 Gautreaux sits on the board of trustees at two museums in Kansas City: the Nelson-Atkins Museum of Art and the Kemper Museum of Contemporary Art.
-He and his wife, Christy, started collecting 20 years ago; their first purchase was a painting by Belizean artist Walter Castillo, snapped up before the paint had even dried.
+He and his wife, Christy, started collecting over 20 years ago; their first purchase was a painting by Belizean artist Walter Castillo, snapped up before the paint had even dried.
 The couple recently began construction on a new home with a built-in gallery and spaces big enough to house large-scale installations.
-The Gautreauxes organized an exhibition of selections from their collection titled “Piece by Piece” at the Kemper Museum this year, and also have works on loan to the Nelson-Atkins Museum and lent to a few exhibitions at the Venice Biennale.
+The Gautreauxes organized an exhibition of selections from their collection titled “Piece by Piece” at the Kemper Museum in 2015, and have also lent works to the Nelson-Atkins Museum and the Venice Biennale.

 Copyright 2017, Art Media ARTNEWS, llc.
 110 Greene Street, 2nd Fl., New York, N.Y.
 10012.
 All rights reserved.